Frequently asked questions

 - How many guests will be on my trip?

-If you book on as a single walker and the trip fills to capacity, you may share a room with another walker of any gender.
+If you book on as a single walker or in an odd-numbered group and the trip fills to capacity, you will share a room with another walker.

 - How fit do I need to be?

 As long as you exercise regularly, are capable of walking an average of 10 km for six consecutive days, and are comfortable with varied terrain, you’ll be fine!
 For training ideas please refer to the track notes.